Research Methodology

 Order effect

-- Contrast Effects.
+- Contrast effects.
 The perception of a sample can be influenced by the sample tested before it;

 - Memory.
-Panelists might remember previous samples and compare them, rather than evaluating each sample independently.
+Panellists might remember earlier samples and compare them, rather than evaluating each sample independently.
+The first sample can set a reference for the samples that are tasted later.

 Frame of reference